shantel-martinez/shantel-martinez.github.io/research.md

 > If you've lived in the northeast for a summer, you know how much it can rain in Jul/Aug.
 My research is looking at what types of fully mature wheat seeds will or will not germinate during a rain event.
 Hint: we don't want seeds to germinate if we want to make flour later

 ### The Full Story

-Before we can get knees deep into the genetics of my favorite trait, we need to understand the basic mechanisms of preharvest sprouting.
+Before we can get knees deep into the genetics of my favorite trait, we need to understand the basics of what preharvest sprouting even is:

-Seed dormancy is when a seed in unable to germinate, even under favorable conditions.
+When a seed in unable to germinate, even under favorable conditions, the seed is considered dormant.
 There are times when we want a seed to germinate, and times when we do not want seeds to germinate, and dormancy helps the latter.
 A wheat seed reaches its highest level of dormancy at physiological maturity (PM).
 Dormancy can be lost over a period of time, called after-ripening.

-Once the whole field of wheat has uniformly matured, farmers go out with a combine to harvest the wheat (typically a couple weeks after PM).
+Shifting gears to a wheat farm: Once the entire field of wheat has uniformly matured (the plant is yellow and dry), farmers go out with a combine to harvest the wheat seeds from the dried up plant (typically a couple weeks after physiological maturity).
 The wheat is then sent off to be milled into flour, and bake into your favorite bread, cake, or cookie.

-#### PREHARVEST SPROUTING <a id="PHS"></a>
+#### PREHARVEST SPROUTING
 If the wheat has already reached maturity and a rain event were to occur before the farmers could harvest/combine the field, the wheat seeds may sprout, causing **preharvest sprouting** (PHS).
 When seeds sprout, they break down those beautifully long starch chains for energy to begin the germination process.
 A key enzyme that helps break down the starch is a-amylase.
 And as we can imagine, broken down starch can lead to a very poor quality bread, cake, or cookie products.
 Typically when a wheat farm succumbs to preharvest sprouting, they either
 **a)** have to sell their grain for feed because it no longer can be used for food (losing food)
 **b)** can only sell the wheat for a reduced price, because the quality is too low for industry standards (losing $$$)